JeffFessler/book-la-demo/errata1.md

 "Linear Algebra for Data Science, Machine Learning, and Signal Processing" by Jeff Fessler and Raj Nadakuditi of the University of Michigan.

+p72
+If …(V’)… represents counter-clockwise…, then …(V)… must represent clockwise… Here, counter-clockwise and clockwise are swapped.

 p399 Eqn.
 (12.26): the first σ₊ should be σ₋ instead.